superawesome-org/sa-mobile-sdk-android/docs/01 Getting Started/03 Installing JAR.md

 This will register two new activities and one service for your application, all needed by the SDK.

-Finally, the sa-sdk-3.1.5.jar library will depend on some external resources, such as assets, layouts, etc, to correctly display Ads.
+Finally, the .jar library will depend on some external resources, such as assets, layouts, etc, to correctly display Ads.

 Download [sa-sdk-res.zip](https://github.com/SuperAwesomeLTD/sa-mobile-sdk-android/blob/develop_v3/docs/res/sa-sdk-res.zip?raw=true)